L-js-doctor/personal-website/README.md

 ```

 The GitHub Actions workflow is prepared under `.github/workflows/`.
 Publishing workflow files through the GitHub API requires a token with the `workflow` scope, so this can be enabled later when you explicitly want that permission.

+The root `.nojekyll` file tells GitHub Pages to publish this as a plain static site without Jekyll processing.